Save the Date for NAMIWalks Waukesha 2016!

 701 E. Moreland Blvd

 Join us for NAMIWalks Waukesha 2016 to raise funds and awareness for mental health.
 NAMIWalks in Waukesha is our largest fundraiser and awareness building event.
+Our goal this year is $55,000 and we need your help to make this possible!
 NAMIWalks in Waukesha brings together hundreds of individuals in our community to celebrate mental illness recovery, to honor those who have lost their lives to mental illness and to help raise funds, combat stigma and promote awareness.

 Free Yoga Classes